Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/how_to_configure_thunderbird/guide.en-gb.md

 > [!primary]
 >
 > In our example, we use the server reference: ex?.mail.ovh.net.
-You must replace the "?" with the number corresponding to your Exchange service's server.
+The "?" must be replaced with the number corresponding to your Exchange service's server.
 >
 > To find the server name:
 >